 The Edel Rhapsody

-Here are the composer's notes from the Premiere:
+Here are the composer's notes from the 1993 World Premiere:

 "It is not every day that a composer has the opportunity to create a 'world first' and for me this was a challenge I could not refuse.